akhirsch/EGLPLS2019/content/venue.md

 ## Venue

 EGLPLS will be held on May 10th, 2019 at [Cornell University](https://www.cornell.edu) in [Ithaca, NY](https://www.cityofithaca.org/).
-Talks will be held in Statler Hall.
+Talks will be held in Gates Hall, G01.

 ### Registration